Ceiling moulding installation in Warsaw — the finishing touch

 Which moulding is best — polystyrene, polyurethane, or duropolymer?

-Polystyrene is the cheapest but fragile and basic-looking.
-Polyurethane is strong with detailed relief — the best all-round choice.
-Duropolymer is the toughest and moisture-resistant — suitable for bathrooms.
+Polystyrene is the cheapest, but it is fragile and looks fairly plain.
+Polyurethane is durable with a detailed pattern — the best all-round option.
+Duropolymer is the hardest-wearing and resistant to moisture — a good choice for bathrooms.

 Can moulding be fitted over wallpaper?

-It can, but fitting directly to the wall before wallpapering or onto a painted wall gives a stronger bond.
+Yes, but fitting it straight onto the wall before wallpapering, or onto a painted wall, gives a better bond.

 Does ceiling moulding need painting?

-Not strictly, but it is recommended — paint hides joints and gives a uniform finish.
+Not necessarily, but it is a good idea — paint hides the joints and gives an even finish.

 What if the wall is crooked?

-The technician will press the moulding as tight as possible and fill any remaining gaps with acrylic sealant, then sand it smooth.
+The technician will press the moulding in as tightly as possible and fill any remaining gaps with acrylic sealant, then sand it smooth.

 How long does installation take?

 One standard-sized room — 2–3 hours.
-A full flat — half a day to two days.
+A full flat — from half a day to two days.

 Who buys the moulding?

-Usually the client.
-The technician will advise on size, type, and where to get the best deal.
+In most cases, the client does.
+The technician will advise on the size, type, and where to find the best deal.

 Who does the work

-Ceiling moulding installation is carried out by decorators and finishing specialists.
-We know every nuance of corner cutting, joining, and final finishing.
-We cover all of Warsaw — call or message us, we’ll assess the scope and arrange a convenient date.
+Ceiling moulding is fitted by decorators and finishing specialists.
+We know all the small details of cutting corners, joining lengths, and the final finish.
+We cover the whole of Warsaw — call or message us, and we’ll check the scope of work and arrange a suitable date.